-FUTURE & CURRENT STUDENTS
+CURRENT & FUTURE STUDENTS

-—first create a rough draft of their graduation plan with a CMNS Peer Mentor—an undergraduate student worker.
+—first create a rough draft of their graduation plan with a CMNS Peer Mentor, an undergraduate student worker.

 Rough grad plans are expected to include…